 We offer minimally-invasive weight-loss procedures for people with obesity who are not candidates for traditional bariatric surgery.
-Our team of weight management and obesity specialists includes gastroenterologists, registered dieticians, and nurses who will work with you to develop a personalized plan to help you achieve long-term weight loss.
+Our team of weight management and obesity specialists includes gastroenterologists, registered dietitians, and nurses who will work with you to develop a personalized plan to help you achieve long-term weight loss.
 Determine if you may be a candidate for bariatric endoscopy.

 Bariatric endoscopic procedures are incisionless and can be reversed if necessary.
 They also do not disqualify you from a future bariatric surgery if one is needed to help you reach your weight-loss and lifestyle goals.